Stranton Primary School

 The school lets me know how my child is doing

 As a school, we work exceptionally hard to work alongside parents to ensure the best possible education for all of our children.
 We strive to create positive working relationships with parents and welcome parents into school throughout the year for meet and greets, workshops, statutory test meetings and other whole school events to engage parents in their child’s school life.
 We begin in September, by inviting parents into school for a meet and greet session.
-This is followed by parent consultation evening with the teacher in October.
+This is followed by parent consultation evening with the teacher in February.
 Where parents are unable to attend, an alternative date and time or phone appointment is offered so teachers can discuss how the children have settled into school life and their progress so far.
-Like in previous years, staff write a mid-year report in February as well as an end of year report to inform parents of their child’s progress.
-In July, parents are invited to attend another consultation with the teacher.
+Like in previous years, staff write a an end of year report to inform parents of their child’s progress.
 Where a child has a SEND need, parents are invited into school more frequently (generally at the end of each term) to discuss the children’s progress against their targets on their pupil passports.
 If staff have concerns about a child, they or a member of the inclusion team will contact parents to discuss this.
 Where parents feel they have been uninformed or have concerns of their own, we really do encourage them to contact school or drop in to discuss this further.

 There is a good range of subjects available to my child at this school